tindrew/100-days-of-code/log.md

 ### Day 29: June 29, 2017
-**Today's Progress**: time: 2 hours
+**Today's Progress**: time: 4 hours
-Practiced my git skills.
-Adding files, commiting them.
-I haven't used git much up until now, so I wanted to make sure I'm comfortable with it.
-Practiced some html and css.
+Started working on my personal site.
+I really need to have the basic site done so I can start posting my other work to it as I get it finished.

-**Thoughts** I am a little frustrated that neither course went into depth on buiding websites without making them responsive without using any kind of media queries(minus what bootstrap uses).
-I'm beginning to wonder if I should just take their advice - forget learning to write websites completely from scratch and just use bootstrap.
+**Thoughts** I spent a bunch of time making a logo and then working on the first section of my site.
+I really needed to have some of the content done so I have something to put on it.
+Hoping to get it finished in the next few days.
 ### Day 30: June 30, 2017
-**Today's Progress**: time: 2 hours
+**Today's Progress**: time: 30 min
-Practiced my git skills.
-Adding files, commiting them.
-I haven't used git much up until now, so I wanted to make sure I'm comfortable with it.
-Practiced some html and css.
+Worked on some git, still trying to get the hang of commiting from command line in linux.
+Also watched a few javascript videos so I don't start losing what I learned.

-**Thoughts** I am a little frustrated that neither course went into depth on buiding websites without making them responsive without using any kind of media queries(minus what bootstrap uses).
-I'm beginning to wonder if I should just take their advice - forget learning to write websites completely from scratch and just use bootstrap.
+**Thoughts** I"m still building my website.
+It's coming along well, I have the first section done.
+I wish I could work faster.
+Hopefully I won't always be this slow at it, lol.